agsheves/Decis-Country-Data-API/README.md

 ```
 $ curl -u me@example.com:your_passWord https://countryassessments.anvil.app/_/api/countrydata-test-closed

-(Replace 'me@example.com' with your registered username and 'your_passWord' with your personal Decis API key
 ```
+Replace 'me@example.com' with your registered username and 'your_passWord' with your personal Decis API key.

 # Response Structure